Published: June 2, 2021

 Tip 4: If they didn’t quite get the grades they were expecting…

-This is where you can really shine.
-Your son/daughter didn’t quite make the grades.
-They’ll probably be upset and anxious.
-But don’t worry, there are always options.
+First of all, it's always worth checking with their first choice University, even if they haven't achieved the required grades.
+The University may still be able to make them an unconditional offer.
+If they can't, this is where you can really shine.
+Your son/daughter may be upset and anxious but don’t worry, there are always options.
 This is what Clearing is really all about.

 Many universities will also have courses specifically designed for those with lower or non-standard entry requirements, like our Integrated Foundation Year courses.
 These are great options for those that didn’t achieve the grades they need for their first choice as they include study skills modules and a grounding in the subject to help students gain the confidence they need for higher education level study.

 Unfortunately, universities won’t be able to speak to you so you’ll have to step back and take a supportive role now, your son/daughter should call the universities themselves.
-Clearing phone lines will be very busy, particularly between 7am – 11am.
+Clearing phone lines will be very busy, particularly between 8am – 11am.
 Don’t panic if you can’t get through – keep trying, leave a voicemail and check the university website to see if they have an option to apply for a Clearing place online or request a call back.
-Here at Sunderland, students can request a call back by filling in our online form, taking the hassle out of trying to get through to a busy Clearing department.
-We also have an option on our website to fill in a short application form to apply directly for a place, or to use the live chat service on our Clearing pages.
+Here at Sunderland we have an option on our website to fill in a Clearing application form to apply directly for a place, visit our Clearing pages.

 Tip 5: Aim higher